bterrier/astrogenerator/README.md

 ## How to build
 ### Requirements
+Since the only dependancy is Qt 5, this should build on any platform where Qt 5 is available.

-This version only works on Windows with MinGW.
+However, it has mostly been tested on Window with MinGW.

-- Qt 5.5
-- MinGW 4.9.2

 ### Build steps